NikitaMarko/locker-network/backend/lockers.md

 Responses:

-- `202 Accepted` - locker cache resync requested, response contains `lockerBoxId`
+- `202 Accepted` - locker cache refreshed, response contains `lockerBoxId`
 - `400 Bad Request` - `id` is not a UUID
 - `401 Unauthorized` - missing bearer token or invalid token
 - `403 Forbidden` - authenticated user does not have role `ADMIN`